 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Coindeal consists of four parts: general information, fees, deposit methods and security.

-Coindeal is a Cypriote cryptocurrency exchange.
-There is plenty of information on the company behind this exchange (Verified Trading Solutions Ltd).
-There is also plenty of information (including pictures) on the people running the exchange: Adam Bicz (CEO), Kajetan Maćkowiak (CMO) and Filip Dzierżak (COO).
-The extensive information on the company running the exchange and the people in charge of the exchange is – in our opinion – comforting as it makes it less likely that the exchange is a scam.
+There is plenty of information on the company behind this exchange (Coindeal Limited).
+There is also plenty of information (including pictures) on the founders still running the exchange: Adam Bicz, Kajetan Maćkowiak and Filip Dzierżak.
+The extensive information on the company running the exchange and the people in charge of the exchange does – in our opinion – provide some extra level of comfort.

 Coindeal offers trading in 20+ cryptocurrencies.
-This is more than its two domestic competitors (MBAEX and CoinsMarkets) offers.
+This is more than its two domestic competitors (MBAEX and CoinsMarkets) offer.
 You can trade all of the biggest cryptocurrencies here and a few smaller as well.

 Many exchanges lure you into safety with lower trading fees and then knock you down with their withdrawal fees when you want to cash out.
 Withdrawal fees vary a lot between exchanges.
 Most exchanges have a fixed fee that varies between cryptocurrencies, but there are also exchanges that also have percentage based withdrawal fees.
 The latter meaning that you pay e.g. 0.20% of your withdrawn amount in withdrawal fees.

 Coindeal charges you 0.0008 BTC when you withdraw BTC.
-This is a competitive fee.
-There are lower fees out there (some exchanges don’t charge withdrawal fees at all), but there are also many higher fees out there.
+This is a competitive fee and there are many higher fees out there.
 For instance, MBAEX charges 0.001 BTC and CoinsMarkets charges 0.002 BTC.
 So from both an international and a domestic perspective, Coindeal’s withdrawal fees are low.

 At Coindeal, you can deposit through both wire transfer and credit cards.
 This can be helpful especially for newer crypto investors.